About the competition

 In 2011, the Competition was first held in two cities, Moscow and St. Petersburg.
 The 15th, jubilee competition was timed to the 175th anniversary of the birth of the great Russian composer.

 In 2018, the International Tchaikovsky Competition reached its 60th anniversary.
 Throughout its history, the Competition has given international fame to outstanding representatives of the performing arts of the modern era.

 Past editions have spawned such renowned musicians as pianists Van Cliburn, Vladimir Ashkenazy, Mikhail Pletnev, Grigory Sokolov, Denis Matsuev, Daniil Trifonov; violinists Gidon Kremer, Victoria Mullova, Vladimir Spivakov, Viktor Tretiakov, Pavel Milyukov; cellists Mario Brunello, David Geringas, Natalia Gutman, Antonio Meneses and singers Vladimir Atlantov, Elena Obraztsova, Evgeny Nesterenko, Paata Burchuladze, Deborah Voigt, Yulia Matochkina, Ariunbaatar Ganbaatar.

-The competition will be held in Moscow and St. Petersburg in June 2019.
+The competition was held in Moscow and St. Petersburg from June 17 to June 29, 2019.